 Driven to Suicide: At the end of Red Mars she tries to freeze herself to death, thinking that her son is dead and she's to blame for Frank's death.
 Her husband Simon stops her.

 Death Seeker: After Simon dies of cancer in Green Mars she's just waiting for something to kill her.
 She nearly gets her wish in a landslide, but what she thinks is a useless gesture of hiding to placate her dead friends turns out to actually work, and she's pissed.
-For a while she refuses gerentological treatment, too.
+She also refuses the gerentological treatment and is given to it while comatose by Sax and a few others.

 It's All My Fault: She blames herself for Frank's death.
 She got distracted while driving, the car got stuck, and he was swept away in a flood trying to free it.